 Since the introduction of the service we've been able to share the compost in our community in a variety of ways.
 These include:

 - Garden makeover for Natural Steps Preschool

-- compost giveaways with 19 events over the last four years providing a total of 2,500 bags of compost
+- compost giveaways with 21 events over the last five years providing a total of 2,800 bags of compost

 - compost to help Mulbring Landcare and Kurri Kurri Community gardens flourish

-- compost to use on local sports fields as top dressing including at Basin, Mount View (Cessnock Minor Rugby League no. 3 training field) and Turner Park, Cessnock (Hornets Soccer main ground)
+- compost to use on local sports fields as top dressing including at Basin, Mount View (Cessnock Minor Rugby League no. 3 training field), Turner Park, Cessnock (Hornets Soccer main ground) and Charmichael Park, Bellbird.

 Exciting data we wanted to share:

 - 32,064 tonnes (March 2017- June 2022) has been collected since commencing the kerbside collection of garden organics